Reinhold Aman: Personal life, prison term, and final years

 In 1993, following a bitter divorce from his wife Shirley Aman, Aman was convicted on three counts of mailing threatening communications and sentenced to 27 months in federal prison for sending numerous Wisconsin lawyers and judges accounts of how he believed they should be shot, as well as for sending two postcards to his ex-wife with pasted-on headlines of news articles about women killed by their former husbands.
-The sentence was reduced to 18 months on appeal; he served 15 and a half months at Santa Rita, Terminal Island, Lompoc, and Dublin (now a Federal prison for women only).
+The sentence was reduced to 18 months on appeal; he served 15 1/2 months at Santa Rita, Terminal Island, Lompoc, and Dublin (now a Federal prison for women only).
 He was released in February 1995, whereupon he resumed the publication of Maledicta, with the assistance of readers and friends plus the use of some of his retirement savings.

 When Maledicta 13 appeared in 2005, Aman had become ill and was in debt.
 Evicted from his home in Santa Rosa, California, he devoted much of his time to caring for stray and feral cats.
 He died on March 2, 2019, aged 82.